srini009/sds-keyval/README.md

 	kv_client_deregister(context);
 }
 ```

+To compile this code, you'll need to link against `libkvclient` in addition to the "mercury suite" dependencies.

 The key and value type information passed to `kv_open` might not end up being
 so useful in the end.
 We're still working on that one.